TryItOnline/cixl/README.md

 ```

 ### Conditions
-Any value may be treated as a condition; some are always true; integers test true for anything but zero; empty strings test false etc. The ```?``` operator may be used to transform any value to its conditional representation.
+Any value may be treated as a boolean; some are always true; integers test true for anything but zero; empty strings test false etc. The ```?``` operator may be used to transform any value to its boolean representation.

 ```
    | 0?